gbdev/pandocs/src/Tile_Data.md

 So, each pixel has a color ID of 0 to 3.
-The color numbers are translated into real colors (or gray shades) depending on the current palettes, except that when the tile is used in a OBJ the color ID 0 means transparent.
+The color numbers are translated into real colors (or gray shades) depending on the current palettes, except that when the tile is used in an OBJ the color ID 0 means transparent.
 The palettes are defined through registers [BGP](<#FF47 - BGP (BG Palette Data) (R/W) - Non CGB Mode Only>), [OBP0 and OBP1](<#FF48 - OBP0 (OBJ Palette 0 Data) (R/W), FF49 - OBP1 (OBJ Palette 1 Data) (R/W) - Both Non CGB Mode Only>), and